schroederjan/Time-Series-Prediction-Infrastructure/shiny/README.md

 ## Walkthrough
 ### Objective 1 (Get the application server running...)

-The easiest way to get shiny up and running for both locally and in the cloud is with a docker container.
+When running the application locally, for testing, it is best just to install R, RStudio and Shiny on your machine by following this explanation [here](https://github.com/AionosChina/interactive-shiny-analytics#dependencies) and then start the `app.R` file as with any Shiny application.

+When running on a server you want to install the `Shiny Server`, which I will showcase [here](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/cloud#setup-shiny).

 ### Objective 2 (Get the packages installed...)
 Please check: [Dependencies](#dependencies)

 ### Objective 3 (Get the application files on to the server...)
-`COMING SOON`
+When running locally with RStudio there has nothing to be done.
+Just run the `app.R` file inside RStudio.
+With `Shiny Server` you can check it [here](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/cloud#setup-shiny) as well.

 ### Objective 4 (Playing around with the data...)
 And finally we can use the application.
 Below we will go only briefly through the modules and what they are supposed to do.
 For more details check the blog entry.
 (When ready it should be on my [website](schroederjan.com))

 #### loadModule
-This module will connect to the `timescaleDB` instance on the localhost and log in with your default credentials from the last part (and the password in the config.yml file).
+This module will connect to the `timescaleDB` instance on the local host and log in with your default credentials from the last part (and the password in the config.yml file).
 After the connection is established we can play around with the aggregation function of the database and see the data visualized immediately.
 You can see that the aggregation degree of the data will have an impact on the ACF tests below.
 ![](man/featured_1.png)

 #### crossvalidationModule